The charm of Crisul Repede (Fast River) Gorge is given by the diversity of landscapes and the underground caves.

 Before reaching Vadu Crisului, the path passes by a last small cave, Podireului II.

 From the village of Vadu Crisului we also have the possibility to enter the circuit of the right side of the Gorge.
 The marked trails in the Gorge begin from the former chalet.
 There are signs that mark the time for each route.

 The right side circuit of the Gorge is marked with blue point.
 It has a length of 9 km and it takes 4 hours and a half.
 Its crossing, along the other trails in the area, does not present technical difficulties, just a keen attention in the steep areas.
 The route offers us the access to some panoramic viewpoints and to small caves: The Red Cave, the Fugarilor Cave, the Casa Zmaului Cave, the Podureu II Cave.

 On the right side there is also the yellow point marking.
 This one goes opposite the Vadu Crisului Chalet directly to the Red Cave.
 It has 7 km and takes 4 hours.
 The path crosses the upper side of the gorge until the proximity of Suncuius.

 The left side circuit also offers panoramic viewpoints on the gorge and access to some caves: The Goat Cave, the Devent I-III Caves.
 There is a red point marking and the 5 km footpath take 3 hours and a half.

-Blue line trail starts from the chalet towards the Batranului Cave, common with the red point trail.
+Blue line trail starts from Vadu Crisului chalet and going towards Batranului Cave, common with the red point trail.
 It has 8 km and it takes 3 hours and a half.
 Old man’s Cave belongs to the caving network of 10 caves that are organized for adventure tourism.
 The access is only available with a paid guide, in small groups.

 The trails marked with blue triangle and red triangle start also from the Vadu Crisului Chalet.
 These make the connection with the Suncuius Village, a former mining centre.